Are You More Than Friends? Here's One Way to Tell

 Wouldn't it be nice to just know?

-- Length of gaze matters.
 People with a romantic mind-set looked longer at potential partners' heads and chest areas than people with friendship goals, and this was particularly true for men.
-Men attended to the chest region more than any area, and the waist area received considerable attention as well.
+Men attended to the chest region more than any other area, and the waist area received considerable attention as well.

 From an evolutionary perspective, we have built-in mechanisms that support our ability to pass on our genes.
 One such mechanism may be sharpened visual sensitivity to physical attributes that matter in reproduction, but only if that's our goal.
-We might spend extra time looking at faces when seeking a romantic partner because faces (e.g., in their symmetry) can reveal information on health, youth, and thereby, fertility; but this information is less relevant if we're just in it for friendship.
-Likewise, the chest area can reveal male strength, waist-to-hip ratio can serve as a cue for child-bearing readiness, but these regions may not get extra attention if someone is not looking for a romantic relationship.
+We might spend extra time looking at faces when seeking a romantic partner, because faces (e.g., their symmetry) can reveal information about health, youth, and, thereby, fertility; but this information is less relevant if we're just in it for friendship.
+Likewise, the chest area can reveal a male's strength, and the waist-to-hip ratio can serve as a cue for child-bearing readiness, but these regions may not get extra attention if someone is not looking for a romantic relationship.

 Altogether, this research gives us a novel way to consider how romantic motives might be unintentionally revealed through our nonverbal behaviors.

 Gillath, O., Bahns, A. J., & Burghart, H. A. (2017).
 Eye movements when looking at potential friends and romantic partners.
 Archives of sexual behavior, 46, 2313-2325.